ORLoopBench: Solver-in-the-Loop Benchmarks for Self-Correction and Behavioral Rationality in Operations Research: Introduction

 \subsection{Self-Correction in Structured Domains}

 Recent work showed that 64.5\% of LLM errors result when models fail to self-correct \citep{correctbench2025}.
 However, CorrectBench focuses on general programming tasks and omits the OR domain, where structured self-correction is uniquely suited.
-First, solvers provide \textbf{deterministic feedback}---precise, verifiable signals such as \IIS{}, slack values, and objective bounds.
+First, solvers provide \textbf{deterministic feedback}: precise, verifiable signals such as \IIS{}, slack values, and objective bounds.
 Second, \textbf{verifiable ground truth} enables mathematical checking of optimal solutions.
 Third, the \textbf{interpretable process} means the diagnostic reasoning chain admits structured evaluation.

-This combination---deterministic oracle, verifiable outcomes, structured process---makes OR an ideal testbed for studying self-correction.
+This combination (deterministic oracle, verifiable outcomes, structured process) makes OR a natural testbed for studying self-correction.
 The solver-in-the-loop paradigm forces agents to reason from \IIS{} feedback, enabling systematic hypothesis refinement rather than blind trial-and-error.